milankinen/livereactload/examples/02-anonymous-classes/README.md

 # Private React components with LiveReactload

-This example demonstrates how to deal with anonymous React components (components that are not assigned to `module.exports`) so that you can use live code editing with them.
+This example demonstrates how to deal with private React components (components that are not assigned to `module.exports`) so that you can use LiveReactload with them.

 ## Problem

 By default, LiveReactload scans the `module.exports` at the end of the each module and tries to search React components from that.
-You can either assign you component directly
+You can either assign your component directly

     module.exports = <your-component>